Jump to:

 If the valuation is taking place alongside a condition survey then the valuation will be delivered together with the survey report.
 I deliver Level 2 survey reports within 3 working days of the inspection and Level 3 reports withing 5 working days.

-For standalone valuation reports, I will deliver the report within 3 working days of the inspection.
+For standalone valuation reports, I will deliver the report within 3 working days of the inspection, unless there is a need for any specialist post-inspection enquiries.

 Billing and Cancellation